-(7) No development shall take place until a surface water drainage scheme for the site, based on sustainable drainage principles and an assessment of the hydrological and hydro geological context of the development, has been submitted to and approved in writing by the local planning authority.
+(7) No development shall take place until a surface water drainage scheme for the site, based on sustainable drainage principles and an assessment of the hydrological and hydro geological context of the development, has been submitted to and approved in writing by the Local Planning Authority.
 The drainage strategy should demonstrate the surface water run-off generated up to and including the 1in100 year critical storm will not exceed the run-off from the undeveloped site following the corresponding rainfall event.
-The scheme shall subsequently be implemented in accordance with the approved details before the development is completed.
+The scheme shall subsequently be implemented in accordance with the approved details and no hard standing areas shall be constructed until the works have been carried out in accordance with the surface water strategy so approved.